lithnet/access-manager-docs/configuration/setting-up-authentication/setting-up-authentication-with-azure-ad.md

 # Setting up authentication with Microsoft Entra ID

-The following guide will assist you in configuring your application to use Azure Active Directory for authentication.
+The following guide will assist you in configuring your application to use Microsoft Entra for authentication.

 ## Part 1: Configure a new application in Entra ID